Skip to content

 “A champion is afraid of losing.
 Everyone else is afraid of winning.”

-―Billie Jean King
+— Billie Jean King

 For many creators, knowledge workers, students, entrepreneurs, and researchers working for a couple of hours a day in a state of flow can be the difference between unreasonable productivity and nothing.
 Only when work is effortless, pleasurable, and fluid can you produce significant amounts of it.

-Steven Kotler, who wrote The Art of Impossible, an expert in flow states, says the following: “our mental and physical abilities increase dramatically while in a flow state, as the brain processes more information per second and absorbs it more deeply.”
+Steven Kotler, who wrote The Art of Impossible, an expert in flow states, says the following: “Our mental and physical abilities increase dramatically while in a flow state, as the brain processes more information per second and absorbs it more deeply.”

 According to a McKinsey study of top executives, flow states increase productivity by 5x as described in a Harward Business Review case [1].
 In just 2 hours per day for a whole week, one can achieve the same results as a 50-hour workweek.
 This research from leading consulting group McKinsey found that increasing the ratio of time spent in a flow state by 15% to 20% could double overall output.

 Working in a flow state can help you become more productive, and you’ll create higher-quality work.
 Also, it’s not hard to get there if you implement and stick to a simple procedure.
+By integrating techniques to boost flow state into your daily routine, you can greatly increase your efficiency and output, ensuring consistent peak performance.

 Routines are essential when building the habits necessary for establishing a flow state.
 But before digging into the how let’s see who used these methods: